japila-books/kafka-internals/docs/controller/KafkaController.md

 NOTE: `enableDefaultUncleanLeaderElection` does nothing (and simply returns) unless the Kafka broker (`KafkaController`) is an <<isActive, active controller>>.

-`enableDefaultUncleanLeaderElection` simply requests the <<eventManager, ControllerEventManager>> to link:kafka-controller-ControllerEventManager.adoc#put[enqueue] a link:kafka-controller-ControllerEvent-UncleanLeaderElectionEnable.adoc[UncleanLeaderElectionEnable] event.
+`enableDefaultUncleanLeaderElection` simply requests the <<eventManager, ControllerEventManager>> to link:kafka-controller-ControllerEventManager.md#put[enqueue] a link:kafka-controller-ControllerEvent-UncleanLeaderElectionEnable.md[UncleanLeaderElectionEnable] event.

-NOTE: `enableDefaultUncleanLeaderElection` is used when `DynamicLogConfig` is requested to link:kafka-server-DynamicLogConfig.adoc#reconfigure[reconfigure] (for link:kafka-log-LogConfig.adoc#unclean.leader.election.enable[unclean.leader.election.enable] configuration property).
+NOTE: `enableDefaultUncleanLeaderElection` is used when `DynamicLogConfig` is requested to link:kafka-server-DynamicLogConfig.md#reconfigure[reconfigure] (for link:kafka-log-LogConfig.md#unclean.leader.election.enable[unclean.leader.election.enable] configuration property).

 === [[electPreferredLeaders]] Preferred Replica Leader Election -- `electPreferredLeaders` Method